djhmateer/djhmateer.github.io/_posts/2022-04-28-google drive with python.md

 Using [Google Drive Desktop](https://www.google.com/drive/download/) you can view all your files as a linked drive `G:` in Windows Explorer.

-Strange that the v3 API is only listing 5 files.

 ## Uploading a file

 [https://github.com/iterative/PyDrive2](https://github.com/iterative/PyDrive2) - could use this.